- the Roman numeral 500.

 sound intensity of around 40 decibels, ten thousand times louder than the

-faintest perceptible sound, and a thunderclap may have an intensity of 120
+faintest perceptible sound, and a nearby thunderclap may have an intensity of 120

 decibels, a trillion times louder than the faintest sound.
 For sound pressure